 In current quantum theory, we can describe how hard to hit the drum but we cannot specify where to hit it.
 We can distinguish between the waves that are produced by a soft hit or a hard hit, but we cannot distinguish between hits in the middle of the drum versus its edge.

-If you are playing a drum, each hit performs two functions—a choice of where to hit, and an energy transfer through the hit.
+If you are playing the drum, each hit performs two functions—a choice of where to hit, and an energy transfer through the hit.
 But what do you do if the drum is so small that you don’t know where it is being hit?
 Prāna addresses this problem because it is not just energy, but also a choice of target.
 Prāna carries the choices of consciousness, which means that it transfers choice and energy.

 The difference between prāna and modern forces—e.g. a photon—is that the former has a specific target from the beginning, but the latter doesn’t.
 An example of this fact is seen in cosmology where light is emitted by the Sun but it is not meant for a destination; whatever object falls in the “path” of the light happens to receive it.
 The same light, in Sāńkhya, has both energy and a choice; it is meant for a destination, just like the hand which hits the drum is going to hit it at a specific location in order to produce a specific kind of vibration.

-If you hit the drum at point A, then it produces a wave A, which is word A. If instead, you hit the drum at point B, then it produces a wave B, which corresponds to the word B. So, now, we have two different kinds of words—A and B—produced by the same energy.
+If you hit the drum at point A, then it produces a wave A, which is the word A. If instead, you hit the drum at point B, then it produces a wave B, which corresponds to the word B. So, now, we have two different kinds of words—A and B—produced by the same energy.

 If the transactions are performed based on energy, then the difference between A and B would never be known.
 The situation is similar to drawing different letters using the same drop of ink.
 The size of the drop of ink only tells us whether the letter is big or small.
 It doesn’t tell us what symbol the ink was used for.
 Similarly, the quantum of energy is a drop of ink, which can be used to write different letters.
 Which drop is used for which alphabet is unknown as we have no control over the so-called “microscopic” properties of matter.
 Our senses can’t hit the drum at a specific place and cannot write a specific letter.
 We can only know how hard the drum was hit or how big the drop of ink was.
 We have no idea where the drum was hit and how the ink was used.
 In short, we know quantities rather than qualities.